 The construction of your silicone rubber molds

-Our team at Masterline takes great pride in constructing your silicone molds.
-We know your molds are going to last a long time, so we better get it right the first time.
+Our team at Masterline takes extraordinary pride in constructing your silicone molds.
+We know your molds are going to last a long time.
 Your molds are built on a square or rectangle platforms which gives each soap bar cavity great stability.
-Your silicone molds are cast a thicker bottom (more silicone) to reduce 'snaking'.
-Your molds are un-like any press molded silicone cup cake mold offered in the box stores.
+Your silicone molds are cast with a thicker bottom (more silicone) to reduce 'snaking'.
 These molds could 'snake' as there is no support or stability in this type of mold.
 As there is little or no support, there may be miss-shaped soap bars as finished products.
 Your molds are not made of hardware store silicone that comes in a tube.
+Your molds are un-like any press molded silicone cupcake molds offered in the box stores.

 Free Trade Agreements

 We use an industrial strength grade of silicone which is 'Made in North America' to meet current Free Trade Agreements.